BADLADZ Resort

 Balicasag is an island near Bohol, and it contains some of the Philippines’ best diving locations.
 Clownfish and parrotfish, ribbon & moray eels, nudibranch for those macro enthusiasts and titan triggerfish are among the species that scuba divers may encounter here.

-Where To Stay In the Philippines?
+Where to stay in the Philippines?

 You can’t dive all day and night.
 Of course, you may want to head out for a little bit of fun at the end of an exciting diving trip too!
 BADLADZ BEACH & DIVE RESORT is your answer when it comes to finding that perfect combination of activities and accommodations.